How to perform a Simple Project Risk Management?

 The Five-Minute Risk Management

 Yet risk management is pretty simple, at least the "accounting part", and can be explained in five minutes.
-It is better, in my opinion, to actually use this simple model rather than not to use a much "better" model.
+It is better, in my opinion, to actually use this simple model rather than to have a much "better" model but not to use it.

 The total risk of the project then is the sum of all risks.
 Why does it work this way?
 Imagine that a project has exactly 20 risks, all with 10% probability of occurrence and all with 50 hours of additional effort ("damage").
 On average, 2 of the 20 risks will occur, each with 50 hours of damage, i.e. 100 hours total.
 This is exactly the sum of all 20 risks (5 hours each = 10% probability of occurrence * 50 hours).